Personal site to archive accessibility-related learnings, mostly focused on technical implementations.

 Biography

 Over the past decade, Gerard has built and advised top-notch digital accessibility teams that have impacted millions of individuals worldwide.
 His experience ranges from supporting commercial financial applications responsible for transferring trillions of dollars globally, to enhancing accessibility on pre-Elon Twitter.
-Currently, Gerard drives the Atlassian Design System Accessibility Team where he collaborates with a group of exceptional designers and engineers to help enhance the accessibility of components used to build team productivity tools like Jira, Confluence, and Trello.
+Recently, Gerard helped drive the Atlassian Design System Accessibility Team where he collaborated with a group of exceptional designers and engineers to help enhance the accessibility of components used to build team productivity tools like Jira, Confluence, and Trello.

 Gerard is recognized as a catalyst for change, igniting cultural transformation at both grassroots and executive levels.
 He possesses an understanding of the interdisciplinary nature of digital accessibility and effectively bridges gaps between HR, Legal, Marketing, Product, Design, Engineering and Quality Assurance teams.